jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

+6. Verify that when the user begins to type their address in the address field, the autocomplete populates.

+    - Outcome: Pass

-6. Enter a valid value in each field and click the update profile button.
+7. Enter a valid value in each field and click the update profile button.
 Verify that the form submits, the data inputted is updated in the user and user profile databases and the page reloads.
 The user's details should also be updated in their stripe account and a toast should appear informing the user that their profile has been successfully updated.

     - Outcome: Pass